 Dental implants can also be complicated, requiring several appointments over a period of months.
 Good planning and a skilled dentist are also essential to success!

-Dental implant procedures are complex, and there can be
+Dental implant procedures are complex, and there can be issues such as;

-Something a lot of people ask me about is immediate load dental implants.
+Something a lot of people ask me about is Immediate Load dental implants.
 But you must know about the limitations!
 Immediate load implants are only suitable in certain situations.
 Dental implants should generally NOT bear any weight or load until they have fully healed and become fused to the jaw-bone.

 Here are my opinions on some of the top dental implant manufacturers.
 The dental implant industry has grown very quickly, and a lot of small companies have appeared producing dental implants that look identical to well-known established brands.
 But sometimes these new implants have simply copied the existing designs, without fully understanding the reasons for certain features.